yegor256/blog/_posts/2020/jul/2020-07-29-open-source-etiquette.md

 and
 [OpenSource.com](https://opensource.com/article/18/6/anatomy-perfect-pull-request).

+**Don't Unite Changes**.
+It may be tempting to put all changes you want to make into a single pull request, to merge them faster, having only a single review.
+Don't do this.
+This will only make the process more complicated and you will annoy your reviewers.
+The rule is simple: one change = one pull request.

 **Use [Nice](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)
 [Markdown](https://guides.github.com/features/mastering-markdown/) in Your Docs**.
 I didn't manage to find any scientific research on this, maybe because it's